It’s very cold in Delhi at the moment…

 Things Africa taught me

-Posted by Adam Jadhav | Filed under notes
+Posted by Adam Jadhav | Filed under kenya, madagascar

 I’ve now arrived in India and am getting settled and spending a little time with family in Pune.
 I’ve also been coming up with a list of lessons learned from seven weeks in Africa.
 In no particular order, here goes: